-- (e) cultural competency orientation provide evidence of having undertaken an approved cultural competency event within New Zealand - (f) continuing professional development (CPD) via the College AMP provide evidence of meeting the College requirements for professional development, in proportion to clinical time in New Zealand - (g) personal profile and reflection complete the College personal profile and reflection form before the assessment visit.
+- (a) clinical time a minimum of six months FTE of general practice clinical experience in New Zealand at a practice that holds a current College Foundation Standard and be under the clinical supervision of a Fellow of the College - (b) record review complete a College approved record review within 6 months of the Fellowship assessment visit - (c) patient feedback survey - (d) colleague multi-source feedback (MSF) complete through a College-approved provider within three months of the Fellowship assessment - (e) cultural competency orientation provide evidence of having undertaken a College approved cultural competency event within New Zealand.
+This also includes a self-reflective piece of writing of the event. - (f) continuing professional development (CPD) via the College's Te Whanake AMP provide evidence of meeting the College requirements for professional development, in proportion to clinical time in New Zealand - (g) personal profile and reflection complete the College personal profile and reflection form before the assessment visit.

 These requirements must be completed within two years of acceptance to the pathway.
 A failure to complete in this time may result in repeat or additional requirements being set for completion.
-Time 'on hold' is not recognised for this pathway.
+Time 'on hold' is not generally recognised for this pathway and would need to be considered on an individual case-by-case basis by the College.